-The hotel can provide baby bedlinen, baby monitors, high chairs, booster seats, bibs, weaning spoons/kids cutlery, books, puzzles, crayons/paints and paper, U-rated DVDs and toys.
+The hotel can provide baby bedlinen, baby monitors and high chairs.
 For older ones, there are games consoles, arts and crafts and more.

 The hotel also has an impressive stash of games, most of which are in the games room (natch); some of which are set up on the lawn outside the spa cabin: table tennis, throw the bean bag, hula hoops and so on...

 As you’d expect from a lover of the great outdoors, Taylor River Lodge’s produce is either grown on-site or locally sourced; earth-kind cleaning and bath products are used.

 There are no duds in this bunch: sit out on the terrace on balmy days, or inside the main lodge when it’s chipper (a toasty fire will be lit).

 Take your cue from Bear Grylls, Levison Wood and Meryl Streep in The River Wild.